s3943811/HackingWithMacOS/README.md

 A technique lesson in animation.
 There is no project here so the final code is the latest demo from the chapter.

 > Spruce up your UI with springs, bounces and more.

+#Project 7: FastTrack :heavy_check_mark:
+An app that searches the iTunes API displays, album covers, artist names, song titles and let users listen to a preview of each track.

+> Learn to fetch and parse JSON from the internet, displaying the results in a grid.